promo-zero-headerHong Kong incorporation

 A Hong Kong business registration certificate (BRC) is a document that confirms your business registration with the Business Registration Office under the Inland Revenue Department.

-The business registration certificate is also proof of the company’s legal existence.
+The business registration certificate is mainly used to evidence business and tax registration.
 For instance, when opening a corporate bank account, you will need to submit a certified true copy of your BRC to verify the company’s identity.

 You are legally obliged to apply for a business registration certificate (BRC) within 30 days of commencing operations.
-This period also applies when your business undergoes any significant changes, such as assigning a new director or changing its address.
+This period also applies when your business undergoes any significant changes, such as your business name, business address, nature of business, or date of commencement.

 Here is a business registration certificate sample: